Skip to main content

 snowflakeaircon.sg

-Auto mode kept shutting off: sensor thought the room was already cold
+Auto mode kept shutting off: sensor read the room as cold

 The aircon ran fine in cool mode but kept cycling off in auto, so the owner stopped using auto altogether.
 The symptom pointed to one suspect: something was telling the system the room was colder than it really was.